OctopusDeploy/blog/blog/2024-11/ai-deployments/index.md

-AI has generated a lot of excitement, and criticism, ever since ChatGPT highlighted the potential, and flaws, of generative AI.
+AI has generated a lot of excitement, and criticism, ever since ChatGPT highlighted the potential and limitations of generative AI.
 DevOps teams have a unique challenge developing and deploying AI platforms because they are the ones tasked with realizing the value of AI and delivering it to customers in a safe, reliable, and predictable manner.

 Fortunately, many of the best practices that we have adopted for deploying and maintaining software still apply to those responsible for AI platforms.
 Some practices, like testing, have a renewed sense of urgency given the nondeterministic nature of GenAI.
 Some, like rollbacks, may end up being easier thanks to the stateless design of GenAI models.